Stuttering: Stuttering pride

 Stuttering pride (or stuttering advocacy) is a social movement repositioning stuttering as a valuable and respectable way of speaking.
 The movement seeks to counter the societal narratives in which temporal and societal expectations dictate how communication takes place.
 In this sense, the stuttering pride movement challenges the pervasive societal narrative of stuttering as a defect and instead positions stuttering as a valuable and respectable way of speaking in its own right.
 The movement encourages stutterers to take pride in their unique speech patterns and in what stuttering can tell us about the world.
-It also advocates for societal adjustments to allow stutterers equal access to education and employment opportunities.
+It also advocates for societal adjustments to allow stutterers equal access to education and employment opportunities, and addresses how this may impact stuttering therapy.